Skip to content

 SAGE values in particular are computationally expensive to compute and require a test set.

-Permutation importance are also quite expensive to compute (but cheaper than SAGE) and also require a test set.
+Permutation importance are also quite expensive to compute (but cheaper than SAGE) and also require a test set (although we could compute them on OOB samples, see #18603).
 MDI-based importances are much cheaper (nearly free) and do not require extra training data (when computed for bagging ensemble of trees).

 @lorentzenchr